sohaib730/Gaussian-Mixture-Model/README.md

 ![](Figures/Iris/Figure_14.png)
 ![](Figures/Iris/Figure_15.png)

-2. Results of Glass Classification Dataset:
+# 2. GMM Density Estimation of Glass Classification Dataset:
 This dataset contains eight features.
 Following results are the density estimation of each feature using GMM.
 Different number of components of GMM are used for each feature, determined by visualizing histogram of that feature.
 ![](Figures/Glass/Figure_1.png)
 ![](Figures/Glass/Figure_2.png)